saibotsivad/blockdown/README.md

 Blockdown does not have opinions about which flavor of Markdown you should use, or which plugins you should support.

-Instead it defines text blocks in such a way that *you* can decide what to do with them.
+Instead, it defines text blocks in such a way that *you* can decide what to do with them.

 ## Why?